phil294/tkbash/README.md

 	--hotkey, --bind, --shortcut
 		Add an action to be executed when a key ("sequence") is pressed.
 Possible sequences: See https://www.tcl.tk/man/tcl8.4/TkCmd/bind.htm#M5.
 Specify the commands to be executed use the --command option.
 Example: "tkbash mygui window --hotkey Escape --command 'echo You pressed Escape.'"
 	--onclose
 		Add an action to be executed when the window is closed.
 Specify the commands to be executed using the --command option.
 Example: "tkbash mygui window --onclose --command 'echo tkbash now exits.'"
+The GUI will only exit once the --command has finished.
 	--exist
 		Prints 1 if the specified <gui_id> belongs to a running window, 0 otherwise.